 In the United States only, for a $30 Contributor level membership, we will send you Vegetarian Journal and a FREE COPY of the Vegan Handbook, a $19.95 value!
 This book is an invaluable resource for both novice and long-time vegetarians.

 In the United States only, for $50.00, in addition to the Vegan Handbook, you will also receive a FREE COPY of Meatless Meals for Working People -- Quick and Easy Vegan Recipes.

 Send check to The Vegetarian Resource Group, PO Box 1463, Baltimore, MD 21203.

-The contents of this website and our other publications, including Vegetarian Journal, are not intended to provide personal medical advice.
+Please note: The contents of this brochure and our other publications, including web information, are not intended to provide personal medical advice.
 Medical advice should be obtained from a qualified health professional.
 We often depend on product and ingredient information from company statements.
-It is impossible to be 100% sure about a statement, info can change, people have different views, and mistakes can be made.
+It is impossible to be 100 percent sure about a statement, information can change, people have different views, and mistakes can be made.
 Please use your own best judgment about whether a product is suitable for you.
 To be sure, do further research or confirmation on your own.